DamienG1984/pacemaker-console/ReadMe.md

-### User Features
+### Overview

- + View List of Resturants
+Data persistence was achived using Serialization with the ability to store data in two different file formats (JSON,XML).
+The output of this project is displayed in the java console, results are displayed in tabular format using IASCIITableAware.
+The application uses the MAVEN build framework.

+JUINT was used to develop test cases for the following features

++ Create User Test
++ Get All Users
++ Get User by ID
++ Get User by Email
- + Add Resturant
++ Deleting Users
- + Add Review
++ Add Activity
- + Make A Reservation
- + Serach feature (Search box searchs all resturant objects for the text entered)
- + Order By Filter
- + Cuisine Filter
++ List Activity
- + Confirmation Email
++ Create Location
- + View Reservations
++ Get Location
++ Order by Test
- + Delete Resturant
++ Persistence Test